betaglot/plantabeta/docs/dev/DesignedForYou.md

 "beta" comes from climbing.
 It is any information about how to climb something.
 The term beta is an abbreviation of Betamax, which was hardware used to record video, like a VHS cassette tape 📼.
 Before the internet climbers would give each other Betamax video tapes of climbs, so if you wanted to see a video of climb was performed you would ask for the "Beta".
 Although people no longer use tapes 📼, the term is still used in climbing all the time and is sometimes used in other mountain sports, such as, mountain biking and skiing.

-Beta is composed of four factors, each of which can be represented by an icon:
+Beta is composed of four types, each of which can be represented by an icon:

-🟩<eko>Eko Factor</eko>: All biologic and geologic objects and processes you interact with while in a planting block.
+🟩<eko>Eko </eko>: All biologic and geologic objects and processes you interact with while in a planting block.
 For example: slash, roads, stumps, plants, soil and weather.

-🟠<move>Move Factor</move>: The movements and tools you use to plant trees.
-For example: slamming your spade into the ground, ripping flag, your clothing and your bags.
+🟠<move>Move </move>: The movements and tools you use to plant trees.
+For example: slamming your spade into the ground, ripping Marka, your clothing and your bags.

-🔻<via>Via Factor</via>: The path taken by planters.
+🔻<via>Via </via>: The path taken by planters.
 For example: your line in, backfilling, area planting, bouncing while partner planting and deadwalking

-💜<psike>Psike Factor</psike>: Any phenonmena of your nervous system, includes emotion, thought, perception, awareness, attention and more.
+💜<psike>Psike </psike>: Any phenonmena of your nervous system, includes emotion, thought, perception, awareness, attention and more.

 ## How am I supposed to use putplant.ca?